brookhaven13/portfolio/README.md

 This is my personal website.

-Awesome tech & tools I used for this projects:
+Tech & tools I used for this projects:

 - Next.js with TypeScript
 - Tailwind CSS